 Because collapsible tubes dispense easily and contamination is kept at a minimum, the pharmaceutical industry uses this type of packaging for many topical ointments including eye gels, antibiotic creams, topical pain relief, skin ointments, petroleum jelly, and anti-itch creams.

 Some droppers used in the pharmaceutical industry include a tamper evident and/or child resistant feature which is why many topical applications like oils, iodine and liquid bandage are frequently seen in glass jars with droppers.
-However, liquid bandage can also be found in an aerosol can along with bug sprays, antifungal sprays, antiseptic sprays and cooling sprays.
+However, liquid bandage can also be found in an aerosols along with bug sprays, antifungal sprays, antiseptic sprays and cooling sprays.

 Fine mist sprayers, treatment pumps, and lotion pumps are used to dispense products such as sore throat sprays, calamine lotions, aloe, and antiseptic sprays which are often packaged in a plastic bottle.